SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Above It All**
 >
-> Xorannox can't be made frightened or knocked prone, and he can't be flanked
+> Xorannox can't be made frightened or knocked prone, and he can't be flanked.

 > ⭐️ **Natural Enemies**
 >